agramonte/OneSignal-Solar2D-SDK/README.md

 # This SDK is no longer being updated by OneSignal and is slated for archival
 # This is a fork of the original repo.
 I have updated the iOS source code to work with 3.12.10 (Released Oct 7, 2024 to support iOS 18).
-Not all methods have been implemented and many have not been tested.
+Not all methods have been tested.
-# Known Issue: The app will crash on terminate, but other than reporting it doesn't impact functionality.
 # OneSignal Solar2D SDK
 ---